telerik/kendo-react-buttons/docs/button/overview.md

 ### Toggle

-The Button supports also visual styling that indicates if it is clicked.
-This functionality is set through the `togglable` option and, by default, `togglable` is set to `true`.
+The Button supports also visual styling that indicates if it is active.
+This functionality is set through the `togglable` option.
+By default, `togglable` is set to `false`.

 ```html
 //code goes here